OWASP/owasp-mastg/Document/0x05j-Testing-Resiliency-Against-Reverse-Engineering.md

     }
 ~~~

-Checks for file existence can be easily implemented in both Java and native code.
-The following JNI example uses the <code>stat</code> system call to retrieve information about files (example code adapted from rootinspector <sup>[9]</sup>).
+File checks can be easily implemented in both Java and native code.
+The following JNI example uses the <code>stat</code> system call to retrieve information about a file (example code adapted from rootinspector <sup>[9]</sup>), and returns <code>1</code> if the file exists.

 ```c
 jboolean Java_com_example_statfile(JNIEnv * env, jobject this, jstring filepath) {